The Mt. Ebal Curse Tablet

 Photo by Bilge u015eeyma Ku00fctu00fckou011flu on Pexels.com

-Nevertheless, this story is about us actually reading the thoughts recorded by the hand of someone who lived around 3500 years ago.
+Still, this is about us reading the thoughts of someone thirty-five hundred years ago.

 But it goes beyond that.
-Fantastically, the thoughts related seem to detail events and personages we know, ones believed by many to be the stuff of mythology, that is, Moses, Joshua, and the Hebrews of the Conquest.
+The inscription seems to detail events and personages we know.
+These, many believed, were the stuff of mythology.
+They are Moses, Joshua, and the Hebrews of the Conquest.

 Moses closes the Red Sea